ParallelAgile/CodeBot/codegen-process-guide/hello-codebot-project.md

 *Hello CodeBot* is a straightforward example project which should quickly provide you with a good idea of what CodeBot can do, given even a quite minimal input model.

-To try *Hello CodeBot*, you'll first need to have [created an account with us](https://parallelagile.net/) (a free trial is available) and logged in.
+To try *Hello CodeBot*, you'll first need to have [created an account with us](https://parallelagile.net/) and logged in.

 > You can find more ["getting started" details](getting-started/) in this tutorial, though you shouldn't need *everything* described there in order to try out this example.

+## If you don't yet have a CodeBot account...

+If you just want to see an example of what CodeBot can do, [here's the complete generated zipfile](../images/hello-codebot/hello.zip)... you'll be able to download this to your PC and run the complete software stack locally.
+(To run it, you'll need Node/NPM, and access to a MongoDB database - check the README.md file in the zip).

+Also, *spoiler alert*... here's the React web-app [already generated and online](https://parallelagile.net/ui/hosted/matt/hello/Login) with its own REST API and Mongo database.
+It was deployed via our "one-click generate model, build and deploy" hosting service.
+Feel free to register a user, login and watch videos on the "home" page!

+But for a quick run-through of how to generate the project for yourself, read on...

 ## Download the EA Model and/or XMI file